-Antarctic Heritage Trust is partnering with the William Pike Challenge Award to bring the spirit of Antarctic exploration to a group of year 7 to 9s from around New Zealand.
+Antarctic Heritage Trust is partnering with the William Pike Challenge to bring the spirit of Antarctic exploration to a group of year 7 to 9s from around New Zealand.

 Over the weekend of 21-22 September 2019, approximately 20 students will travel to Christchurch, New Zealand’s gateway city to Antarctica, to spend the weekend with Kiwi legend William Pike at the Young Inspiring Explorers’ Summit.
 Successful applicants will engage in a weekend of exploration and learning; meeting husky dogs and penguins, camping out overnight; being challenged to step outside their comfort zone; and finding inspiration in the legacies of historic Antarctic explorers.